Photography by Nicole Duplantis/Clothing provided by babyGap and Joe Fresh

 When your sweet little toddler starts snoring like a 50-something trucker, you have to wonder what’s going on.
 Sometimes snoring is just snoring, but it may also be a sign of sleep apnea if your toddler’s tonsils and adenoids are partially blocking their airway while they sleep, which can lead to many night-time wake-ups and an exhausted kid.
 It’s a good idea to get it checked out.

-14 fun games to play with your kids while lying down How about if you are the one who’s exhausted?
+How about if you are the one who’s exhausted?
 Sure, your toddler feels a little bad that you’re sick today, but really, that’s no reason not to play, play and play some more, right?
 That’s your cue to get slacker creative: Break out some toys that were in storage (it’s good to rotate them to keep the fun fresh), a great big empty box or a stack of scrap paper and crayons so your kid can play while you supervise from the comfy couch.

 Whether your playhouse is in the yard or the living room, why not make it even more awesome for your toddler?
 Easy hacks include adding a mailbox (complete with junk mail or a letter or two actually addressed to them), planters for real or faux flowers and a personalized sign for the door.